privisi/Java-Eclipse-Teaching/README.md

 Fill an array using random numbers between 0 - 100 <br/>
 Print out everything in the array on a straight line (use System.out.print)<br/>
 It should be show something like:   13, 33, 2, 42, 23, 66, 54, 4, 74 ... (random numbers)<br/>
-Then swap the value of each pair of values with each other:
+Then swap the value of each pair of values with each other:<br/>
-A pair is the value 0 and value 1, value 2 and value 3, value 4 and value 5 ..
+A pair is the value 0 and value 1, value 2 and value 3, value 4 and value 5 ...<br/>
-For example
+**Make sure you use an array with an even number of slots or this will not work**<br/>
-**Make sure you use an array with an even number of slots or this will not work**
+For example:
 ```
   int[] swap = new int[6]
   // swap should be initialized with random numbers